Commercial Feed License

 In addition to getting your commercial feed license approved, you will also be required to submit a Commercial Feed Tonnage Distributed Report each year.
 Additionally, you may be required to have an inspection before your business license is approved, and then for subsequent renewals.

 One of the primary reasons you’re required to file a commercial feed license is that your state’s Department of Agriculture needs to know what ingredients you plan to use in your feed.
-This way, the department can tie back to those ingredients should there be any outbreak in illness from animals who have eaten feed with a particular ingredient.
+This way, the department can tie back to those ingredients should there be an outbreak of illness from animals who have eaten feed with a particular ingredient.